loTus04/RATata/README.md

   </a>
 </p>

-> Thanos is a Dos Tool that will send a bunch of http-get request to a web server
+> RATata is a simple python RAT to setup and use !

 ### 🏠 [Homepage](https://github.com/loTus04/RATata/blob/main/README.md)